go-gorm/gorm/README.md

 ### Automating Migrations

-Feel free to update your struct, AutoMigrate will keep your database update to date.
+Feel free to update your struct, AutoMigrate will keep your database up-to-date.

 FYI, AutoMigrate will only add new columns, it won't change the current columns' types or delete unused columns, to make sure your data is safe.

-If the table doesn't exist when AutoMigrate, gorm will run create the table automatically.
+If the table doesn't exist when AutoMigrate is called, gorm will create the table automatically.
 (the database first needs to be created manually though...).

 (only postgres and mysql supported)